Here are our 6 tips on how to retain your employees:

 - Understand your employees and their motivations

 - Attractive salaries for employee satisfaction

 - Offer career opportunities

 - Counteroffer or let them go

 Due to an increasing shortage of skilled workers, the best talents are in high demand – and headhunters regularly knock on their doors.
 20 years in one company?
 Rather rare these days.

-Fluctuation has risen sharply compared to older generations and employees change jobs regularly.
-The high demand in certain sectors, a lack of satisfaction among employees, or the unwillingness of companies to remain attractive and motivate their employees in the long term are some of the reasons for this.
+Fluctuation has risen sharply compared to older generations, and employees change jobs regularly.
+The high demand in certain sectors, a lack of satisfaction among employees, or the unwillingness of companies to remain attractive and motivate their employees in the long term are some reasons for this.